Mark Broom

 mark.broom at city.ac.uk

-I will be teaching the following lecture course this year:
+I will be teaching the following lecture courses this year:

 Optimization and Decision Making EPM945